KDeLaria/stock-portfolio-app/README.md

 ## Usage

 When you visit the site you can view news articles and the highest gaining and lowest dropping stocks.
 To login or register click on the login button in the upper right corner.
 Once logged in you can view search for and purchase a stock for your portfolio on the search page.
-You can also visit the portfolio page to view a grah with your portfolio stocks.
+You can also visit the portfolio page to view a graph with your portfolio stocks.
 <!-- ![homepage](./public/images/screenshot1.jpg)

 When you visit the site you can click on the "read more" button to view the pets that are available for adoption.